Darci Kistler: Personal life

 Kistler married New York City Ballet's balletmaster-in-chief Peter Martins in 1991.
 In July 1992, Martins was arrested and held for five hours after Kistler phoned the police for help.
 Kistler filed an affidavit accusing him of assaulting her, pushing and slapping her, and cutting and bruising her arms and legs, leading to a charge of third-degree assault (a misdemeanor).
 Kistler dropped the charges a few days later, saying she preferred to resolve the matter without the court's intervention.
 When she next performed in a ballet two days later, she reportedly wore heavy makeup to conceal bruises she had suffered.
 Several people who knew the two well claimed it wasn't the first time Martins had hit Kistler.

 Kistler and Martins have one daughter, Talicia Tove Martins, born June 13, 1996.
+Talicia aspires to be an actress.